Saliou Niang: Early life

+College career

+After getting drafted in the 2025 NBA draft and spending the season with Virtus Bologna, Niang drew interest from NCAA teams such as LSU, North Carolina, Duke, and Arizona.
+Niang chose to commit to play for LSU on 19 May 2026.

-Professional career
+Basketball career

 Fortitudo Bologna

 On 5 May 2022, Saliou Niang made his debut for Fortitudo Bologna, playing one minute off the bench in a six-point victory, where he committed one turnover and failed to record any other stats.
-In 2023, he signed with Aquila Basket Trento.
+In 2023, he played on Aquila Basket Trento.

 Aquila Basket Trento

-After receiving minimal playing time with Fortitudo Bologna, Niang signed with Aquila Basket Trento.
-He debuted on 29 November 2023 in the Eurocup.
+After receiving minimal playing time with Fortitudo Bologna, Niang went to play for Aquila Basket Trento.
+He debuted on 29 November 2023.
 In his 2nd outing with the team, he shot 80% from the field, finishing the game with ten points, seven rebounds, and two assists, all of which were career highs.
 Later in the Lega Serie-A season, he scored a season-high 16 points, all from 2-pointers.
+Aquila Basket Trento won the Italian Basketball Cup for the first time in 2025.

-Virtus Bologna
+NBA Draft and Virtus Bologna

 On 26 June 2025, Niang was drafted as the 28th pick of the second round (58th overall) by the Cleveland Cavaliers in the 2025 NBA draft.
-His selection came as a surprise to many, however, it was confirmed that Niang would have played for Virtus Bologna, the Italian powerhouse and reigning champions of the Lega Basket Serie A (LBA).
-On 30 September, he made his EuroLeague debut with Virtus, scoring 12 points against Real Madrid.
+Instead of signing in the NBA, Niang played for Virtus Bologna the following season, the reigning champions of the Lega Basket Serie A (LBA).
+Virtus Bologna went on to finish with the best record of the 2025-2026 Italian Lega Basket Serie A regular season, at 23-5.

+International Career

+Niang played with Italy at FIBA EuroBasket 2025, where he appeared in 5 games for the National Team.